Billionaire duo shortlisted for $4 billion Polyus stake

 Mutsoyev is a 53-year-old lawmaker for the ruling United Russia party who started out after school as a dump truck driver before going into business in the 1980s and building a fortune estimated by Forbes magazine at $1.5 billion.

-Mutsoyev's family controls the Regions Group of shopping centers and he joined Kerimov as a co-investor in the $24 billion merger that created Uralkali in 2011.
+Mutsoyev's family controls the Regions Group of shopping centres and he joined Kerimov as a co-investor in the $24 billion merger that created Uralkali in 2011.

 Yushvayev, 55, is a former co-owner of juice and dairy firm Wimm-Bill-Dann, now part of PepsiCo (PEP.N), whose net worth has been estimated at $1.2 billion.
 Neither could immediately be reached for comment.